- NZ Publications

 - International Publications

-This report card identifies and grades nine physical activity indicators for children and youth aged 5 – 18 years.
-Grades are assigned according to the percentage of children meeting a defined target.
-(2016)
+This is the third report card which identifies and grades nine physical activity indicators for children and youth aged 5 – 18 years.
+Grades are assigned according to the percentage of children meeting a defined ta…

 Tags: Early Childhood, Screen time, Youth